SAR-mango/SAR-mango/README.md

 ## Hi :)
-I am a high school junior at Francis Parker School in San Diego, CA. My dad is an electrical engineer, so I've been exposed to electronics pretty much my entire life.
-My dad taught me to solder when I was 3, and I started playing with actual circuits around the age of 6.
+I am a high school junior in San Diego, CA. My dad is an electrical engineer, so I've been exposed to electronics pretty much my entire life.
+I've been playing with circuits for as long as I can remember.

 ## Projects I'm Working On